 Leased Aircraft Notes.
 Except as specified in a prospectus supplement, leased aircraft notes will be issued by a bank, trust company, financial institution or other entity solely in its capacity as owner trustee in a leveraged lease transaction.
 In a leveraged lease transaction, one or more persons will form an owner trust to acquire an aircraft and then that owner trust will lease the aircraft to us.
 The investors that are the beneficiaries of the owner trusts are typically referred to as owner participants.
-Each owner participant will contribute a portion of the purchase price of the aircraft to the owner trust, and the remainder of the purchase price of the aircraft will be financed, or "leveraged", through the issuance of leased aircraft notes.
-Leased aircraft notes may also be issued to refinance an aircraft previously financed in a leveraged lease transaction or otherwise.
+Each owner participant will contribute a portion of the purchase price of the aircraft to the owner trust, and the remainder of the purchase price of the aircraft will be financed, or "leveraged", through the issuance of leased aircraft previously financed in a leveraged lease transaction or otherwise.